openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 The `connector` also has an `alarm` trigger channel that will get triggered when the alarm is triggered for any device connected to the hub.
 This will also trigger if an alarm on a device goes off and the thing corresponding to the device is not configured in openHAB.
-The payload for the trigger channel is empty.
+The payload for the trigger channel is the `deviceId` for the device triggering the alarm.

 ## Smoke, carbon monoxide, heat and water alarms